-The Office for National Statistics (ONS) Research Excellence Awards 2024 are now open.
-On this page you can learn more about this year’s award categories, eligibility criteria and the previous winners.
+Applications for the Office for National Statistics (ONS) Research Excellence Awards 2024 are now closed.
+Voting for the People's Choice Award will open soon.
+On this page you can learn more about this year's award categories and the judging panel.

 1. Background

-Each year, around 300 projects gain approval to access the secure data held within ONS Trusted Research Environments for statistical research.
+Each year, around 300 projects gain approval to access the secure data held within Office for National Statistics (ONS) Trusted Research Environments for statistical research.
 The research outcomes inform a diverse range of important economic and societal issues.
 Everything from inequalities in education and the cost of living through to insights on new linked health datasets.

 The awards recognise the excellent and innovative analyses carried out and promote best practice research methodologies and data matching or linking.
 The awards promote greater awareness and understanding of the data made available and the public good achieved from statistical analyses of the data.